rust-lang/rfcs/text/2102-unnamed-fields.md

 ## Allowing type parameters

-We could allow the type parameters of generic types as the named type of an unamed field.
+We could allow the type parameters of generic types as the named type of an unnamed field.
 This could allow creative flexibility in API design, such as having a generic type that adds a field alongside the fields of the type it contains.
 However, this could also lead to much more complex errors that do not arise until the point that code references the generic type.
 Prohibiting the